 Newsletters are a big help in staying in contact with all your church members.
 To keep your community active and involved, you need to send them a few newsletters every month.
 Your church bulletins online can be sent out as newsletters on the eve of every Sunday or Saturday.

-Make sure to collect emails of your church members often to keep the number of your newsletter subscribers growing.
+Make sure to collect emails from your church members often to keep the number of your newsletter subscribers growing.

 Broadcasting your digital church bulletins on social media can also be a great way to distribute them.
 Facebook, Twitter, and Instagram are great places to distribute and share your church bulletins once they are ready.